Collard Greens & Gravy: 2004-present: Continued success

 The group's third album, Silver Bird was released in June 2004.
 It was produced by John Durr.
 At the IBC competition in 2005, the album won Best Self-produced CD – tied with Robin Rogers' album, Crazy, Cryin' Blues.

 The group's fourth album, Devil in the Woodpile, was released in November 2007.
 Sharon Kennedy of ABC South West WA, described their sound, "The music is Mississippi but from the hill country rather than the delta."
 Collard discussed Bridges' playing, "a really heavy, strong, deep sound...
 He puts a lot of thought into the guitar and amplifiers and the type of reverb."

 At the Australian Blues Music Awards of 2009, they won Album of the Year for Devil in the Woodpile and Duo or Group of the Year for "No Love", while Ian Collard won Male Vocalist of the Year and John Durr won Producer of the Year.
 They were also nominated for Song of the Year for "No Love".
 McFarlane declared that this album and their follow up, Juke Joint Boogie!
 (September 2010), were, "considered to be their best releases."
 According to McFarlane, the group broke up in 2011.

 Collard Greens & Gravy performed at the Byron Bay Bluesfest in April 2011 after being announced as part of the final lineup in March.
 They performed at the Deni Blues and Roots Festival in March 2013.

 Collard Greens & Gravy, and Collard as a solo artist, performed at the Blues on Broadbeach Music Festival in May 2014.
 During that year they released a compilation album, Greasy Greens; while Ian Collard released a solo album, Swamp Stomp & Boogie.
 In February 2015 Collard Greens & Gravy appeared at the Goulburn Blues Festival.
 In the following December they celebrated their 20th anniversary with a performance at Spotted Mallard.

 James Bridges died on 22 September 2016 of pancreatic cancer, he was aged 57.
 Shortte organised a GoFundMe campaign to raise money for the funeral.
 The new line-up had Collard joined by Soon on drums and Sean "Juke Boy" Emmett on guitar.
 They issued their sixth studio album, Luedella, in 2018, which won Best Blues Album at the Music Victoria Awards of 2018.
 By June 2019 Shortte was working with Kerri Simpson on guitar and lead vocals and Alison Ferrier on guitar in a blues group, Opelousas, which released their debut album, Opelousified, in that month.
+Collard was inducted into Blues Music Victoria's Hall of Fame as an Industry Icon, alongside Hugo T Armstrong, in November 2023 at Memo Music Hall, St. Kilda..
+Collard Greens & Gravy then provided a "blistering" performance.